Welcome to GitLab! We're glad to have you here!

 GitLab is a Git-based platform that integrates a great number of essential tools for software development and deployment, and project management:

-- Tracking the development lifecycle by usingn GitLab Cycle Analytics
+- Tracking the development lifecycle by using GitLab Cycle Analytics.

 With GitLab Enterprise Edition, you can also: